Hedging bets on healthier aging

 The Bridge Portfolio I nurtured into being emerged as an interesting mix - one that reflected the fascinating tension between geroscience folks who (mostly) don’t default to a disease-centric mindset and drug discovery folks who do.

-The management group representing our drug-discovery-oriented stakeholders had the final say on funding decisions: advocating for staying true to the geroscience hypothesis (vs defaulting to disease treatment objectives) was an education on the challenges geroscience and longevity interventions face in a broader context.
+In any case, the management group representing our drug-discovery-oriented stakeholders had the final say on funding decisions and, for my part, advocating for staying true to the geroscience hypothesis (vs defaulting to disease treatment objectives) was an education on the challenges geroscience and longevity interventions face in a broader context.

 Harvest

 The majority of Bridge projects continued beyond the tenure of the program via new sources of funding.
 Drug discovery is a long process and one to two years is generally too short a time frame for significant results, particularly at the discovery stage.
-A subset of preliminary results are aligned with the findings of others in the longevity ecosystem, and will contribute to shaping direction whether or not they ultimately proceed to become interventions themselves.
+Generally, preliminary results were aligned with findings in the broader longevity research ecosystem, and directionally novel projects helped extend the research landscape.

 Bridge portfolio group meetings also generated new research collaborations.
 Those meetings were either free-form discussions, or anchored by invited speakers such as Richard Miller of the Glenn Center for Aging Research.